matejbudzel/events-assignment/README.md

 ### Unit tests

 I've implemented only a few unit tests.
-There should be much more for a proper test coverage, but I think as a teaser of how I whould do the rest this is sufficient for purposes of this assignment.
+There should be much more for a proper test coverage, but I think as a teaser of how I would do the rest this is sufficient (for purposes of this assignment).

 ### Styling and Components